-The new 4-H year began October 1, 2018.
-Please visit ne.4honline.com to enroll in 4-H. New 4-H members may enroll anytime during the year; however in order to participate at the Hall County Fair, enrollment must be completed by June 1st.
+The new 4-H year will begin October 1, 2019.
+Please visit ne.4honline.com (AFTER OCTOBER 21st) to enroll in 4-H. New 4-H members may enroll anytime during the year; however in order to participate at the Hall County Fair, enrollment must be completed by June 1st.
 Returning 4-H members must re-enroll by March 15th.
 Listed below are several step-by-step guides to walk you through the process.

 Join a 4-H Club OR Join 4-H as an Independent Member